kartoza/TheKartozaHandbook/docs/src/company/kartoza/essential_software.md

-nix-direnv | Automatically set up your dev env when you enter a directory. |🔧 pgcli | More modern postgres terminal client |🔧 wget | Fetch files from the internet in your console |🔧
+nix-direnv | Automatically set up your dev env when you enter a directory. |🔧 pgcli | More modern postgres terminal client |🔧 wget | Fetch files from the internet in your console |🔧 dua | better du command |🔧 exa | better ls command |🔧 fish | fish shell like bash but with lots of goodies |🔧 gping | a better ping implementation |🔧 kitty | nicer terminal emulator with a lot of cool features |🔧 lftp | for remote backups |🔧 ranger | console file manager |📁 powertop | swee what apps use the most power on your machine |🔧 restic | for local backups |🔧 unzip | unzip stuff |🔧 usbutils | lsusb etc |🔧